amitdhanani2012/freebsd-ipfw-dummynet-traffic-shape/README.md

-To enable firewall using ipfw on freebsd 14.2 with ssh traffic should have certain limit of bandwidth with allow some traffic only, we use ipfw setup on freebsd
+To enable firewall using ipfw on freebsd 14.2 with ssh traffic should have certain limit of bandwidth with allow some traffic only, I used ipfw setup on freebsd

 login as root user